Compression with Privacy-Preserving Random Access: Proof of Proposition

 Now, given ${\boo{x}}$ we generate a codeword for each of its blocks as follows.
 Referring to Fig.~\ref{fig:scheme_step4a}, let $S\in[0,1]$ be uniformly distributed over $[0,1]$, and independently drawn from ${\boo{x}}$.
 The codeword $\boo{C}$ for ${\boo{x}}$ is the concatenation of $k$ codewords

-where $\bo{C}_i$ is the codeword corresponding to the rectangle that includes $S$ in the $i$-th row---in the example of Fig.~\ref{fig:scheme_step4a}, block $\bo{x}(3)$ will be encoded with a ``large'' distortion codeword depicted in red.
+where $\bo{C}_i$ is the codeword corresponding to the rectangle that includes $S$ in the $i$-th row---in the example of Fig.~\ref{fig:scheme_step4a}, block $\bo{x}(3)$ will be encoded with a ``large'' distortion codeword depicted in red, whereas $\bo{x}(2)$ will be encoded with a small distortion codeword.

 The reconstruction $\hat{\boo{X}}$ of ${\boo{x}}$ is obtained by decoding each block using the decoder of the baseline code.
 It should be emphasized here that the coupling variable $S$ is part of the encoding procedure only and not part of the decoding.
 Indeed, the codeword coupling does not affect each block's marginal codeword distribution.
 As a consequence, the concatenated code inherits the privacy property of the baseline code.